A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

 \paragraph{Self-explaining models} Self-explaining models provide additional outputs that explain the output of a single prediction.
-According to \cite{gilpin_explaining_2018}, there are three standard types of outputs of explanation generating models: \emph{attention maps}, \emph{disentangled representations}, and \emph{textual or multi-modal explanations}. \begin{description} \item[Attention maps] These are heatmaps that highlight relevant parts of a given single input for the respective output. \begin{examples} The work in \cite{kim_interpretable_2017} adds an attention module to a DNN that is processed in parallel to, and later multiplied with, convolutional outputs.
-Furthermore, they suggest a clustering-based post-processing of the attention maps to highlight most meaningful parts. \end{examples}
+According to \longcite{gilpin_explaining_2018}, there are three standard types of outputs of explanation generating models: \emph{attention maps}, \emph{disentangled representations}, and \emph{textual or multi-modal explanations}. \begin{subparagraphs}[font=\appenddot] \item[Attention maps] These are heatmaps that highlight the relevant parts of a given single input for the respective output. \begin{examples} The work by \longcite{kim_interpretable_2017} adds an attention module to a DNN that is processed in parallel to, and later multiplied with, convolutional outputs.
+Furthermore, they suggest a clustering-based post-processing of the attention maps to highlight the most meaningful parts. \end{examples}